adilemre/E_Commerce_Analytics/results/2-Customers.md

 served special and their problems are handled with care because the acquisition cost of those customers are not low.
 Losing an existing valuable customer and gaining a new one is an expensive operation on both time and money.
 To understand customer value and behavior deeper, value based customer segments might be used with one timer and repeat customer groups.

+Finally, customer interest groups demonstrate the purpose of customers visiting your website.
+These interest groups are useful as designing and creating more personalized offers.
+On the other hand, these interest groups campaigns and other marketing activities for specific customers.
+Those marketing activities might be based on those interests categories and predicted interest categories of each group.
+Contacting with customers by using personalized campaign offers based on this recommendation system would be beneficial to your marketing activity success.